 - Benzoyl peroxide

 You may have to try a few different products to find one that’s effective for you.
-Most products won’t provide results overnight, so give each product 3-4 weeks to work.
+Most products won’t provide results overnight for clearer skin, so give each product 3-4 weeks to work.
 Wash your face thoroughly, removing all cosmetics, then apply the solution before bedtime.

-For more severe acne, your doctor may prescribe:
+For more severe acne (cystic acne), your doctor may prescribe:

-- Antibiotics – could come in a topical cream or oral medication
+- Antibiotics – could come in a topical treatment or oral medication

 - Steroids – typically in a cream, but can be injected into very large cysts to reduce the size

-- Isotretinoin (Accutane) – for severe acne, with large cysts and scarring
+- Isotretinoin (Accutane) – for severe acne (cystic acne), with large cysts and scarring

-You may not be able to prevent all acne, but you can greatly reduce its appearance by controlling the oiliness of your skin.
+You may not be able to prevent all acne, but you can greatly reduce its appearance by controlling the oil production of your skin.
 Wash your face in the morning and before bedtime with a soft washcloth, warm water, and mild, unscented soap.
 Use gentle motions and try not to scrub, which can irritate the skin.
+Use non-comedogenic (non-clogging moisturizers, and skin care products.
 Avoid picking at your pimples, as this can cause scarring.

 If you believe you are experiencing symptoms of, or suffering from Hormonal Acne, or have questions about it, please see your doctor.